The miracle of integer eigenvalues: Appendices

 .2cm In order to write a formula for $G_{X}$ for an arbitrary poset $X$ one needs pedestals.
 Namely, let us fix some ordering $P$ of $X,$ consider all pedestals $q_{PQ},$ and let

 be the generating function (in fact, generating polynomial) of the sequence of the number of pedestals with a given volume.
 Then we have the identity:

 (compare with $\left( \ref{23}\right) $).
-In particular, it follows from $\left( \ref{11}\right) $ that the polynomial $\Pi_{P}\left( t\right) $ does not depend on $P,$ and thus can be denoted by $\Pi_{X}\left( t\right) .$ The reason for $\left( \ref{11}\right) $ to hold is the existence of the bijection between the set $\mathcal{P}_{X}$ of nondecreasing functions and the direct product $\mathcal{E}_{P}\times\mathcal{Y}_{n},$ respecting the volumes.
+In particular, it follows from $\left( \ref{11}\right) $ that the polynomial $\Pi_{P}\left( t\right) $ does not depend on $P,$ and thus can be denoted by $\Pi_{X}\left( t\right) .$ The reason for $\left( \ref{11}\right) $ to hold is the existence of the bijection $b:\mathcal{P}_{X}\to \mathcal{E}_{P}\times\mathcal{Y}_{n}$ between the set $\mathcal{P}_{X}$ of nondecreasing functions and the direct product $\mathcal{E}_{P}\times\mathcal{Y}_{n},$ respecting the volumes.
 Namely, to each pedestal $q_{PQ}$ and each partition $\pi$ it associates the following function $p$ on $X:$

-Clearly, the function thus defined is non-decreasing on $X.$ For the check that this is a one-to-one correspondence, see \cite{S}.
+Clearly, the function thus defined is non-decreasing on $X.$ For the check that $b$ is a one-to-one correspondence see \cite{S}, relation (46) and the construction of the inverse map $b^{-1}$ there.
+The bijectivity of $b$ implies in particular that for each $P$ all the pedestals $q_{PQ}$ are distinct.

 .2cm In the case when $X$ is a (2D) Young diagram, the functions $p\in\mathcal{P}_{X}$ are called `reverse plane partitions'.
-The generating function $G_{X}$ for these is also given by the famous MacMahon formula,
+The generating function $G_{X}$ for these is also given by the famous Stanley \cite{St} formula,

-where $h\left( \alpha\right) $ is the hook length of the cell $\alpha\in X.$ That means that for the case of $X$ being a Young diagram nice cancellations happen in the rhs of $\left( \ref{11}\right) .$ One can check that for some $X$ being a 3D Young diagram no cancellations happen in $\left( \ref{11}\right) ,$ and this is the reason why the analog of the MacMahon formula in the 3D case does not exist.
+where $h\left( \alpha\right) $ is the hook length of the cell $\alpha\in X.$ When $X$ is a rectangle, this is the MacMahon formula.
+That means that for the case of $X$ being a Young diagram nice cancellations happen in the rhs of $\left( \ref{11}\right) .$ One can check that for some $X$ being a 3D Young diagram no cancellations happen in $\left( \ref{11}\right) ,$ and this is the reason why the analog of the Stanley formula in the 3D case does not exist.